 These variations in social networks are both telling and interesting.
 Strain and interactionist perspectives on youth culture and subculture assume that subcultural affiliation emerges and gets sustained through face-to-face interactions with other subculturally-affiliated individuals.
 Indeed, face-to-face social interactions obviously are important to at least some self-professed straightedge individuals.
 The straightedge case suggests, however, that face-to-face interaction is not necessary for an individual to affiliate him/herself with a subcultural group.
-On the contrary, the straightedge case suggests that the only really necessary component for subcultural affiliation is some form of an individual, or it may emerge in some other form such as a song.
+On the contrary, the straightedge case suggests that the only really necessary component for subcultural affiliation is some form of conduit into the subculture's frame of reference.
+This conduit may emerge in the form of an individual, or it may emerge in some other form such as a song.
 Once the individual taps into the straightedge concept and internalizes it, he or she may maintain a straightedge identity in the absence of face-to-face social contact.
 These sorts of solitary affiliation processes likely will become more prominent as new media and technology render the subcultural frame of reference more accessible to socially isolated individuals.